 This post may contain affiliate links.
-Purchases made through affiliate links may provide a commission for us, at no extra cost to you.
+Purchases made through affiliate links may provide a commission for me – at no extra cost to you.

 I built up my business for about 5 years before finally making the leap.

-The cruise industry shutdown of 2020/2021 certainly did put a spanner in the works, but I didn’t let it put me off.
-If anything it made me more determined.
+The cruise industry shutdown of 2020/2021 certainly did put a spanner in the works -but I didn’t let it put me off.
+If anything it made me more determined to succeed.

-As a travel content creator, I make money through membership programs, ad revenue, consultation services, cruise sales, course sales, affiliate sales, sponsorships, and other product sales.
+As a Travel Content Creator, I make money through membership programs, ad revenue, cruise sales, podcast sales, affiliate sales, sponsorships, and other product sales.

-I describe myself as a travel content creator for lack of a better word.
+I describe myself as a “Travel Content Creator” for lack of a better job description.

-I haven’t given myself a ‘proper’ job title as I’m the only person working in my business, I’m in charge of all areas of my business from content creation to bookkeeping.
+I haven’t given myself a “Proper” job title, but I’m in charge of all areas of my business – from content creation to bookkeeping.

 Income Stream #1 – Membership Services

-I like to think of my YouTube channel as a TV show, instead of having a big network investing (and controlling) the show I have a small group who support its production.
+I like to think of my YouTube channel as a TV show.
+Instead of having a big network investing (and controlling) the show, I have a small group that support its production.
 That means I can create the content you want to see.

 I couldn’t do what I do without the support of my Patreons and channel members.

-Joining Patreon was one of the best decisions I’ve ever made for my business because of the community that we’ve created.
-We chat in our discord chat, on Zoom monthly, and much more.
+Joining Patreon was one of the best decisions I’ve ever made for my business – both financially, and because of the community that we’ve created.

 Income Stream #2 – Ad Revenue